-- There are an estimated 245,000 Holocaust survivors in over 90 countries worldwide. - Nearly half (49%) of all survivors reside in Israel. - 18% reside in Western Europe, with 9% of all survivors worldwide residing in France. - 18% reside in North America, with 16% of all survivors residing in the United States. - 12% reside in countries of the former Soviet Union (FSU). - The current population of survivors is between 77 and over 100 years of age, born between the years of 1912 and 1946, with a median age of 86 years.
-(This includes a small number who were in utero in 1945 and born in early 1946.) - The majority (95%) of these individuals are child survivors who were born between 1928 and 1946. - The majority of survivors are female (61%) compared to male (39%). - As a result of the Claims Conference's successful negotiations with the German government over the years, nearly 40% of survivors receive monthly payments while the rest are eligible for one-time or annual payments. - Nearly two-thirds of survivors (62%) received at least one payment under the "Hardship Fund Supplemental Payment Program." - 40% of survivors are receiving or received in the past year social welfare services provided by over 300 agencies that receive grants administered by the Claims Conference. - 90% of all documented Holocaust survivors worldwide were in direct communication with the Claims Conference during 2022 to 2023.
+- There are an estimated 245,000 Holocaust survivors in over 90 countries worldwide.1 - Nearly half (49%) of all survivors reside in Israel. - 18% reside in Western Europe, with 9% of all survivors worldwide residing in France. - United States. - 12% reside in countries of the former Soviet Union (FSU). - The current population of survivors is between 77 and over 100 years and born in early 1946.) - born between 1928 and 1946. - monthly payments while the rest are eligible for one-time or annual payments. - Nearly two-thirds of survivors (62%) received at least one payment under the "Hardship Fund Supplemental Payment Program." - -40% of survivors are receiving or received in the past year social welfare services provided by over 300 agencies that receive grants administered by the Claims Conference. - 90% of all documented Holocaust survivors worldwide were in direct communication with the Claims Conference during 2022 to 2023.